valkey-io/valkey-io.github.io/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting;
 * Advocating for or encouraging any of the above behaviors.

-**Enforcement and Reporting Code of Conduct Issues.** Instances of abusive, harassing, or otherwise unacceptable behavior may be reported.
-[Contact us](mailto:opensource-codeofconduct@valkey.io).
+**Enforcement and Reporting Code of Conduct Issues:** Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by [contacting us](mailto:maintainers@valkey.io).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.